lindaxeva/datablix/README.md

 # Sheetblix (Prototype)

 Meet Sheetblix.
-You hand it your CSV file, and it answers two questions you probably should be asking yourself:
+You hand it your spreadsheet-style CSV file, and it answers two questions you probably should be asking yourself:

 1. **Is this data still fresh, or has it gone off?**